leeturner/brightonkotlin.com/content/blog/2023-06-17-apache-pulsar-with-kotlin-couroutines-and-flows.md

 ---
 Come and join us by signing up on our meetup page: [https://www.meetup.com/brighton-kotlin/events/294227622/](https://www.meetup.com/brighton-kotlin/events/294227622/)

 We are very excited to welcome **Michele Sollecito** to our July meetup.
-He will be giving a talk on **Apache Pulsar with Kotlin couroutines and flows**
+He will be giving a talk on **Apache Pulsar with Kotlin coroutines and flows**

 **Event Format: Hybrid**